Berks & Bucks Football Association: Affiliate leagues

-Six leagues in the English football league pyramid are affiliated to the Berks & Bucks FA, all of whose top levels sit just below the bottom of the Football Association's National League System, which covers the fifth to eleventh tiers of football in England.
+Five leagues in the English football league pyramid are affiliated to the Berks & Bucks FA, all (except the TVPL Premier Division) of whose top levels sit just below the bottom of the Football Association's National League System, which covers the fifth to eleventh tiers of football in England.
 The leagues are self-governing and some members are registered with another county football association.
-The four leagues are:
+The five leagues are: